chgst/chgst.github.io/about.md

 relies on interfaces defined in [chgst/common](https://github.com/chgst/common).
 It means you can write your own implementation of about everything in **Changeset** library if you want.

-You will find the main implementation in [chgst/chgset](https://github.com/chgst/chgst).
+You will find the main implementation in [chgst/chgst](https://github.com/chgst/chgst).
 Currently there is only 5 PHP classes there.

 There is also a [datastore Doctrine implementation](https://github.com/chgst/persistence-doctrine) which is an optional dependency.
-It contains litarally 1 PHP class.
+It contains literally 1 PHP class.
+You can implement your own persistence to any datastore you want.
+All you need to do is to implement 1 interface.

 And finally there is [a Symfony bundle](https://github.com/chgst/chgst-bundle) if you want to use **Changeset** with your Symfony projects.